-SCons will work with any 2.x version of Python from 2.7 on; 3.0 and later are not yet supported.
-If you need to install Python and have a choice, we recommend using the most recent 2.x Python version available.
+SCons will work with Python 2.7.x or with Python 3.5 or later.
+If you need to install Python and have a choice, we recommend using the most recent Python version available.
 Newer Pythons have significant improvements that help speed up the performance of SCons.

 1.2.
-Installing SCons From Pre-Built Packages
+Installing SCons